 Supporting, learning, and growing together is one way nonprofit changemakers can boost their ability to make an impact.

-The nonprofit peer learning program is a training and networking program that provides you with opportunities to advance your skills while connecting and learning from your peers.
+Wisconsin Nonprofits Connect to Learn provides you with opportunities to advance your skills while connecting and learning from your peers.
 The program covers content that is important to nonprofit leaders while centering the formation of a peer network for ongoing support, mentorship, resource sharing, and collaboration.